MetaMask/SIPs/SIPS/sip-26.md

 ambiguity in the account resolution process.

-To identify which Account Resolution Snap should be used for a given request, Account Resolution Snaps should have the following endowment:
+To identify which Account Resolution Snap should be used for a given request, Address Resolution Snaps should have the following endowment:

 ```json5
 "initialPermissions": {